 The city is about an hour from downtown Vancouver and it is possible to go by train, including that’s how we went there and found the super quiet path coming out of the Waterfront station that lies in downtown Vancouver and descending at Richmond station , where there are some buses to Steveston.
 Check the route here.

 Visiting Storybrooke was very special to me and I hope you enjoyed getting to know a little more about the city as well.

-Are you a fan of the show too?
-What's your favorite character?
+Are you a fan of this Tv serie too?
+What’s your favorite character?